 Exchange rate is determined by a multitude of global factors, but it’s a pretty simple concept: the exchange rate determines what one country’s currency is worth when converted to the currency of another country.
 A country with a strong currency will yield more money when converted to a weak currency.
 This number is flexible, so it’s imperative that you check often to ensure you get the best rate.

-What are my options for sending money to Mauritius from Hong Kong?
+What are my options for sending money to Mauritius from Singapore?

 - Money transfer providers.
 Specialist online transfer companies offer quick and cost-effective transfers all around the world.
-OFX is a trusted partner of Finder HK and is offering Finder readers an exclusive deal.
+OFX is a trusted partner of Finder SG and is offering Finder readers an exclusive deal of $0 in fees.